cardboard-iguana/cardboard-iguana.com/log/2022-03-12-itprotv-comptia-security-plus.md

 The Windows "Microsoft Operations Manager" (MOM) includes an "Audit Collection Service" (ACS) that collects various audit events into a single database.
 There are two preconfigured reports:

-* The "Access Violation Account  Locked" report
+* The "Access Violation AccountLocked" report
 * The "Access Violation Unsuccessful Login Attempts" report

 ### Authentication Protocols